National Day for Staff Networks

-The University's Equality, Diversity and Inclusion Manager, Andy Grace, and our staff network chairs celebrate the incredible work our networks have achieved this year.
+The University's Equality, Diversity and Inclusion Manager, Ariel Chapman, and our staff network chairs celebrate the incredible work our networks have achieved this year.

 “It’s great to be part of a community where our voices matter and that the University listens to and values our opinions.
 The University would be such a different place if it didn’t have its networks and I am so grateful they are supported the way they are.”

 The National Day for Staff Networks 2020 is taking place on Wednesday 13 May and will be the fourth time it's been celebrated in recognition of the fantastic contribution of staff networks.
 The University of Plymouth is proud to celebrate our staff networks today and every day.The University of Plymouth is home to five staff networks:

 - LGBT+ Staff Forum